-Szlovák Söröző ("Slovak beer hall") is an old-school bar located on a gray side street near Budapest's Nyugati Railway Terminal.
+Szlovák Söröző ("Slovak beer hall") is an old-school bar located on a drab side street near Budapest's Nyugati Railway Terminal.
 The main appeal of this unfashionable haunt with weathered wooden booths is its longevity—the place has been drawing throngs of beer-loving men of all ages for over four decades.
 When I say men, I mean it: on some nights, not one woman is in sight, save for the waitress.

-Four types of Czech and German lagers are available on draft, and dozens more by the bottle (priced at €2-4 per pint glass).
+Four types of Czech and German lagers are available on draft, and dozens more by the bottle (priced at €2-4).
 Szlovák Söröző also has an exhaustive food menu, but most patrons, for good reason, come here strictly for beers and banter.
-If you insist on eating, go for the sztrapacska, a Slovakian dish of potato dumplings coated in sheep's cottage cheese and pork cracklings (€6).
-Unlike the drab interior and the stale food, which still evoke the communist era, Szlovák Söröző's prices have kept up with the present day.
+If you insist on eating, try the sztrapacska, a Slovakian dish of potato dumplings coated in sheep's cottage cheese and pork cracklings (€6).
+Unlike the dull interior and the stale food, which still evoke the communist era, Szlovák Söröző's prices have kept up with the present day unfortunately.